 Effective January 1, 2010, Chapter 5.102 of the Texas Property Tax Code was amended by House Bill 8 to require "at least once every two years, the Comptroller shall review the governance of each appraisal district, taxpayer assistance provided, and the operating and appraisal standards, procedures and methodology used by each appraisal district to determine compliance with generally accepted standards, procedures, and methodology."
-The Comptroller's Property Tax Assistance Division (PTAD) is currently performing the Methods and Assistance Program (MAP) review in approximately half of all Texas CADs, including Parker County.
-PCAD will be scored and the PTAD will deliver a preliminary report in September 2018, with draft recommendations for corrections and compliance measures.
-The PTAD will continue to work with PCAD to correct any deficiencies throughout the fall of 2020.
-In December, a final report will be submitted to TDLR, the PCAD board of directors and the thirteen school districts.
+The Comptroller's Property Tax Assistance Division (PTAD) annually performs the Methods and Assistance Program (MAP) review in approximately half of all Texas CADs, including Parker County.
+PCAD will be scored and the PTAD will deliver a final report that will be submitted to TDLR, the PCAD board of directors and the 13 school districts.

 Section 403.302 of the Texas Government Code was also amended to change the frequency of the property value study (PVS) for school districts from an annual to a biennial process.
-As a part of the annual study, the Code requires the Comptroller to: use sales and recognized auditing and sampling techniques; review each appraisal district's appraisal methods, standards and procedures to determine whether the district used recognized standards and practices (MSP review); test the validity of school district taxable values in each appraisal district and presume the appraisal roll values are correct when values are valid; and, determine the level and uniformity of property tax appraisal in each appraisal district.
+As a part of the biennial study, the Code requires the Comptroller to: use sales and recognized auditing and sampling techniques; review each appraisal district's appraisal methods, standards and procedures to determine whether the district used recognized standards and practices (MSP review); test the validity of school district taxable values in each appraisal district and presume the appraisal roll values are correct when values are valid; and, determine the level and uniformity of property tax appraisal in each appraisal district.
 The methodology used in the property value study includes stratified samples to improve sample representativeness and techniques or procedures of measuring uniformity.
 This study utilizes statistical analysis of sold properties (sale ratio studies) and appraisals of unsold properties (appraisal ratio studies) as a basis for assessment ratio reporting.
-For appraisal districts, the reported measures include median level of appraisal, coefficient of dispersion (COD), the percentage of properties within 5% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall and by state category (i.e., categories A, B, C, D and F1 are directly applicable to real property).
+For appraisal districts, the reported measures include median level of appraisal, coefficient of dispersion (COD), the percentage of properties within 5% of the median, the percentage of properties within 25% of the median, and price-related differential (PRD) for properties overall and by state category.

 There are 13 independent school districts in Parker County Appraisal District for which appraisal rolls are annually developed.
 The preliminary results of this study are released January of the year following the year of appraisement.
 The final results of this study are certified to the Education Commissioner of the Texas Education Agency (TEA) in the following July of each year for the year of appraisal.
 The ratio study is used in determining state funding for the school districts in Parker County.
 This outside (third party) ratio study provides additional assistance to PCAD in determining areas of market activity or changing market conditions.
-Results from the upcoming 2019 Property Value Studies will be reviewed and analyzed by appraisal management.
-Geographic areas or property categories with unsatisfactory ratio results will be added to the work plan for the 2021-2022 reappraisal cycle.
+Results from the most recent Property Value Study will be reviewed and analyzed by appraisal management.
+Unsatisfactory ratio results will be added to the work plan for the 2023-2024 reappraisal cycle.